zetapush-demo/avengers-chat/TUTORIAL.md

 <script src="https://unpkg.com/@zetapush/platform-legacy"></script>
 ```

-- In `index.js`, create the ZetaPush client (credentials are inject) and a ProxyTaskService to bridge with ZetaPush plateform.
+- In `index.js`, create the ZetaPush client (credentials are injected) and a ProxyTaskService to bridge with ZetaPush platform.

 ```js
 const client = new ZetaPushClient.WeakClient();